Chart Color Schemes

 The level of residential development activity in Hawker is very low in comparison to the average area assessed nationally by AreaSearch

 Hawker has recorded approximately three residential properties granted approval per year over the past five financial years, totalling 17 homes.
-As of FY-26, one approval has been recorded.
-On average, 0.7 new residents arrive per new home built annually between FY-21 and FY-25.
+In FY26 so far, one approval has been recorded.
+On average, 0.7 new residents have arrived per new home constructed each year between FY21 and FY25.
 This pace matches or exceeds demand, providing more options for buyers and potentially exceeding population growth expectations.

-The average construction cost of new properties is $247,000.
-In FY-26, $919,000 in commercial approvals have been registered, indicating the area's residential nature.
+The average construction value of new properties is $247,000.
+In the current financial year, $919,000 in commercial approvals have been registered, indicating Hawker's residential nature.
 Compared to the Australian Capital Territory, Hawker has significantly less development activity, 80.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established dwellings.
-New construction is also under the national average, suggesting potential planning limitations.
+Hawker's development activity is also below the national average, suggesting the area's established nature and potential planning limitations.

-All new construction in Hawker has been detached houses, preserving its suburban nature and catering to space-seeking buyers.
-This emphasis on detached housing (67.0% at Census) demonstrates robust demand for family homes.
+All new construction in Hawker over this period has been comprised of detached houses, preserving its suburban character and attracting space-seeking buyers.
+This emphasis on detached housing (67.0% at Census) indicates robust demand for family homes.
 With around 1985 people per dwelling approval, Hawker reflects a highly mature market.
 Given stable or declining population forecasts, Hawker may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development